Life Insurance Fraud

 My Life Insurance Company Denied My Benefits Based on Fraud – Do I Have Recourse?

 Yes!
-Our experienced attorneys have over 50 years of handling denied insurance claims throughout the state of Missouri.
+Our experienced attorneys have years of handling denied insurance claims throughout the state of Missouri.
 If your life insurance claim denial letter makes accusations of fraud, don’t be afraid.
 The insurance company will try to scare you and the term “fraud” will be thrown around as if you committed a crime.
 Upon closer inspection by an experienced attorney the allegations of fraud may be absurd.

 While there are exceptions and additional rules and regulations, the general Missouri Statute on fraud states as follows:

 Fraudulent insurance act, committed, when–powers and duties of department–penalties.

 375.991.
 1. As used in sections 375.991 to 375.994, the term “statement” means any communication, notice statement, proof of loss, bill of lading, receipt for payment, invoice, account, estimate of damages, bills for services, diagnosis, prescription, hospital or doctor records, x-rays, test results or other evidence of loss, injury or expense.

 2. For the purposes of sections 375.991 to 375.994, a person commits a “fraudulent insurance act” if such person knowingly presents, causes to be presented, or prepares with knowledge or belief that it will be presented, to or by an insurer, purported insurer, broker, or any agent thereof, any oral or written statement including computer generated documents as part of, or in support of, an application for the issuance of, or the rating of, an insurance policy for commercial or personal insurance, or a claim for payment or other benefit pursuant to an insurance policy for commercial or personal insurance, which such person knows to contain materially false information concerning any fact material thereto or if such person conceals, for the purpose of misleading another, information concerning any fact material thereto.